Revamp to help to boost Raiffeisen Zentralbank's capital

-VIENNA (Reuters) - Raiffeisen Zentralbank (RZB) [RZB.UL], which passed European bank stress tests at the weekend, would have looked more strongly capitalized if funds raised this year and a new capital regime were included, it said on Monday.
+VIENNA, Oct 27 (Reuters) - Raiffeisen Zentralbank (RZB) , which passed European bank stress tests at the weekend, would have looked more strongly capitalised if funds raised this year and a new capital regime were included, it said on Monday.

 RZB explained the impact of the rule changes during a conference call following the publication of the results of European bank stress tests, which RZB passed easily.